trixi-framework/TrixiParticles.jl/paper/paper.md

 # Overview of particle-based simulation

-In TrixiParticles.jl, particles of a single particle-based method, e.g. SPH or DEM, are grouped into a \emph{system}.
+In TrixiParticles.jl, particles of a single particle-based method, e.g., SPH or DEM, are grouped into a \emph{system}.
 The interaction between two particles is defined entirely by the types of their systems.
 This approach makes it easy to support new methods and different physics by adding a new system and defining its pairwise interaction with other systems.